Skip to main content

 Visiting NH State Parks in Winter

 Winter offers a unique opportunity for memorable outdoor adventures and New Hampshire State Parks have plenty of ways for visitors to stay active and enjoy the breathtaking scenery during the cold months.
-Our park properties are always open for recreation unless otherwise posted so you can continue to enjoy your favorite recreational activites on public lands all winter long.
+Our park properties are always open for recreation unless otherwise posted so you can continue to enjoy your favorite recreational activities on public lands all winter long.
 Whether you're snowmobiling, hiking, skiing, snowshoeing, fat biking, ice fishing or camping there are so many ways to experience winter in NH State Parks.
 Use the resources below to help plan your next winter outing.

 Winter Use Considerations: